This page outlines some preventative measures you can take to help keep your computer running smoothly.

 When all else fails and your computer just runs too slow, you can reformat the hard drive and restore your computer back to the original condition it was in when you bought it.
 This is a drastic measure and takes some planning, but sometimes this is your best option.
 Before using this option, there are several things you should do to ensure that you have everything you need to rebuild your operating system.

-- You must have all disks that shipped with your computer.
-Most computers are shipped with restore disks.
-These disks will be needed to rebuild the system.
-Some computers do not ship with restore disks.
-Instead the manufacturer sets up a hidden partition on the hard drive to use for restoring the computer.
+- You must have all disks that shipped with your computer, a restore partition, or a copy of the operating system.
+Most computers are shipped with restore disks or a restoration partition.
 Your computer documentation is a good place to look for restore documentation.

 - Restoring generally wipes everything off of the hard drive.
 You must backup files you wish to save to cds or an external hard drive before starting the restore process.